Camping near Disney World doesn’t mean you have to surrender the natural environment you embrace while camping in your RV or tent.

-This 27-acre RV and tent campground on the Indian River Lagoon is shady but often crowded because it’s just a hop and a skip to the Kennedy Space Center, Cape Canaveral National Seashore and the Merritt Island National Wildlife Refuge.
+This 27-acre RV and tent campground on the Indian River Lagoon is shady but often crowded because it’s just a short hop to the Kennedy Space Center, Cape Canaveral National Seashore and the Merritt Island National Wildlife Refuge.

-And that’s just why you might like it.
+And that’s exactly why you might like it.